microsoft/anomalydetector/aml_component/README.md

 ## How to build a pipeline in AML designer

 1. Prepare input dataset for the component.
-    Register this [sample AnomalyDetector-Manufacture dataset](https://github.com/microsoft/Cognitive-Samples-IntelligentKiosk/blob/master/Kiosk/Assets/AnomalyDetector/AnomalyDetector-Manufacture.csv) as **File dataset** in your Azure Machine Learning workspace.
+    Register this [sample AnomalyDetector-Manufacture dataset](https://github.com/microsoft/Cognitive-Samples-IntelligentKiosk/blob/master/Kiosk/Assets/AnomalyDetector/AnomalyDetector-Manufacture.csv) as **Tabular dataset** in your Azure Machine Learning workspace.

     The dataset above is a sample dataset.
-You can use your own dataset, make sure that it is registered as File dataset with following format, and the count of time series must be more than 12:
+You can use your own dataset, make sure that it is registered as Tabular dataset and you can also preprocess your dataset using Designer built-in modules.
+Make sure that the input dataset of **Spectral Residual Anomaly Detection** is with following format, and the count of time series must be more than 12:

     |Timestamp|Value|
     |---|---|